Tattzy25/grandmaster-mcp/LAUNCHGUIDE.md

 ## Setup Requirements
 - Remote MCP endpoint: Connect your MCP client to `https://grand-master-mcp.anigok.com/mcp`.
 - Merchant-specific catalog, cart, and checkout calls: Supply `shop_domain` with the domain of the merchant you want to use.
 The server forwards the call to `https://<shop_domain>/api/ucp/mcp`.
 The domain is not limited to `myshopify.com`; it must be a domain that actually serves that merchant's UCP MCP endpoint.
 Global catalog tools do not use `shop_domain`.
 - UCP agent profile: Merchant-specific catalog, cart, and checkout calls require `_meta["ucp-agent"].profile`, a URL for the calling agent's UCP profile.
+You can use your own profile or this project-provided profile: `https://ucp-agent-profile.facetimefy.com/ucp/agent-profiles/2026-08-25/valid-with-capabilities.json`.
 The global catalog tools accept this metadata but do not require it.
-The caller supplies it as a tool argument, not as a server environment variable.
+Supply the URL in the tool arguments; it is not a server environment variable.
 - Store policies and FAQs: Supply `store_domain` to `search_shop_policies_and_faqs`.
 The server forwards the call to `https://<store_domain>/api/mcp`.
 - Idempotency: `cancel_cart`, `complete_checkout`, and `cancel_checkout` require a UUID in `_meta["idempotency-key"]`.
 - Server-side configuration: The provided server code does not read environment variables or require users to install an npm or PyPI package.